 Lampton School, Hounslow

 Dame Sue was the headteacher of Lampton School in Hounslow from 1997 to 2015, transforming it into an outstanding school.
 Dame Sue also worked as a National Leader of Education and as project manager for some of London’s most challenging and complex schools.
 From 2011 to 2014 Sue served as a Non- Executive Director at the DFE and also served on the Future Leaders and Teaching Leaders Boards.
 Sue is also Chair of the Brilliant Club Board of Trustees, a Teach First Innovation Partner and Executive Director of Challenge Partners.

-Kelvin is a recent law graduate from SOAS, University of London.
+Kelvin is a graduate from SOAS, University of London and now works as an Associate at Skillcapital, a private equity advisory and executive search firm.
 He was on two Sutton Trust programmes (Pathways to Law and Pathways Plus).
 At university, Kelvin was elected President of the university’s Law Society, representing over 400 members.
-He also successfully secured new sponsorships for SOAS-exclusive events, in addition to introducing constitutional reforms to the society’s leadership and committee structure.
+He successfully secured new sponsorships for SOAS-exclusive events, in addition to introducing constitutional reforms to the society’s leadership and committee structure.
 He was also a Brand Ambassador for a leading City firm.

 Ann has been Digital Publishing Director & Editor TES since September 2013.
 She started her career as a music titles and joined TES’s sister publication the Times Higher Education Supplement in 1994.
 She held a number of roles at the newspaper and helped it relaunch as the Times Higher Education magazine in 2008.
 She served as the magazine’s editor between May 2008 and January 2012.